-A person who is subject to the 'no recourse to public funds' (NRPF) condition will not be eligible for homelessness assistance or a housing allocation.
+A person who is subject to the 'no recourse to public funds' (NRPF) condition, or who does not have any current immigration permission, will not be eligible for homelessness assistance or a housing allocation.

 In March 2020, the UK Government required councils in England to accommodate people with no recourse to public funds who were rough sleeping, in order to bring ‘everyone in’ as part of the emergency public health response to the Covid-19 pandemic.
-Although Covid-19 is still a public health risk, the Government has not changed the housing eligibility rules, so people who are subject to the NRPF condition and some EEA nationals still remain ineligible for homelessness assistance.
-Councils may decide on a case by case basis whether to accommodate a person with no recourse to public funds who is rough sleeping, or at risk of rough sleeping, when they have no alternative support options.
+Although Covid-19 is still a public health risk, the Government has not changed benefit or homelessness eligibility rules and people with no recourse to public funds who are at risk of homelessness will not be able to access this assistance.
+However, a council may decide on a case by case basis whether to accommodate a person with no recourse to public funds who is rough sleeping, or at risk of rough sleeping, when they have no alternative support options.